- Reviewed: 25 October 2017, 15:10 NZDT

-There is high risk to your security in the occupied Palestinian territory of the West Bank.
+There is high risk to your security in the occupied Palestinian territory of the West Bank (not including East Jerusalem).
 We advise against all tourist and other non-essential travel due to the unpredictable security situation and the potential for acts of violence and violent civil unrest.

 There is some risk to your security in Israel due to the threat of terrorism and the potential for civil unrest and we advise caution.
 New Zealanders in Israel should also be aware that the on-going conflict in Syria is having a destabilising effect on the region and this could also affect the security situation in Israel.
 We recommend you follow any advice and instructions issued by the local authorities.
 See the Israel Defence Forces Home Front Command website for details.View Larger Map Close/Open map

 The security situation in Gaza is unpredictable.
 We advise against all travel to Gaza (including the waters off Gaza).
 New Zealanders currently in Gaza are advised to depart.